 Many of Robotnik/Eggman's machines are like this, especially in the later games, where he has attacks that can hurt Sonic without going into harm's way, but he does so anyway.
 He has an IQ of 300.

 The final boss of Sonic 2 is a huge mecha with a small hit area, and a claw that completely covers it.
-If Robotnik just walked, he would be invincible (or at least extremely hard - he has a miniscule hit zone during his walk animation and everything else kills Sonic).
+If Robotnik just walked, he would be invincible (or at least extremely hard - he has a minuscule hit zone during his walk animation and everything else kills Sonic).
 Instead, he jumps, making his claw sway to regain his balance.

 The Flying Battery miniboss can only attack you with its oversized spiked flails.
 It doesn't try to think up a better way to deal with blue hedgehogs on its head other than bashing its own head in.
 Even assuming that it's not mechanically capable of low lateral swipes over the top of its head, it would still be able to win by doing nothing, thus keeping Sonic busy long enough for Robotnik to finish carrying out his evil plan.